An overview of the ArtiSynth simulation mechanism is given here. More details are given in [11] and in the related overview paper.

 , and

-In addition, the composite mass matrix is given by
+addition, let the composite mass matrix be given by

 Each integration step involves solving for